 - MTH 251 Calculus I (4 credits).
 Differential calculus of functions of a single variable, including limits, the definition and computation of the derivative, and applications of the derivative.
 This is the first course in a sequence of three: MTH 251, MTH 252, and MTH 253, which must be taken in sequence.
-Note: Challenge typically teaches just Calc I and Calc II, matched to a high school's two semesters.
+Note: Challenge typically teaches just CALC I and CALC II, matched to a high school's two semesters.
 Prerequisite: Completion of MTH 112, preferably with a grade of B or above. - MTH 252 Calculus II (4 credits).
 Integral calculus of functions of a single variable, including the Fundamental Theorem of Calculus, numerical integration and applications.
 This is the second course in a sequence of three: MTH 251, MTH 252, and MTH 253, which must be taken in sequence.
 Prerequisite: MTH 251. - MTH 253 Calculus III (4 credits).
 Introduction to differential equations, infinite series, parametric equations, polar coordinates, and conic sections.
 This is the third course in a sequence of three: MTH 251, MTH 252, and MTH 253, which must be taken in sequence.
 Prerequisite: MTH 252. - MTH 254 Calculus VI (4 credits).
 An introduction to differential and integral calculus of functions of several variables including vector geometry, the calculus of vector valued functions, and applications.
 Prerequisite: MTH 253 (or MTH 252 and MTH 261). - MTH 255 Calculus V (4 credits).
 Further study of multiple integrals, line and surface integrals, Green's theorem, Stokes' theorem, the divergence theorem, and applications.
 Prerequisite: MTH 254. - MTH 261 Introduction to Linear Algebra (4 credits).
 Systems of linear equations, linear transformations, matrix algebra, vector spaces, and determinants.
 Prerequisite: MTH 251. - MTH 346 Number Theory (4 credits).
 A presentation of the properties of numbers as found in the theory of divisibility, congruence, diophantine equations, continued fractions, and algebraic numbers.
-Prerequisites: MTH 252, MTH 261. - MTH 356 Discrete Mathematics (4 credits).
-Topics in discrete mathematics, including propositional logic, sets, relations, inverse functions, divisibility, induction, recurrences, inclusion-exclusion, permutations, combinations, graphs, graph coloring, and applications.
-Expected preparation: MTH 261.
-Prerequisite: MTH 253.

-- STAT 243Z Elementary Statistics (4 credits).
+Prerequisites: MTH 252, MTH 261. - STAT 243Z Elementary Statistics (4 credits).
 A first course in statistics focusing on the interpretation and communication of statistical concepts.
 Introduces exploratory data analysis, descriptive statistics, sampling methods and distributions, point and interval estimates, hypothesis tests for means and proportions, and elements of probability and correlation.
 Technology will be used when appropriate.
-This is the first course in a sequence of two: Stat 243Z and Stat 244 which must be taken in sequence.
+This is the first course in a sequence of two: STAT 243Z and STAT 244 which must be taken in sequence.
 Prerequisite: Completion of high school precalculus with a grade of C- or above. - STAT 244 Introduction to Probability and Statistics II (4 credits).
 A basic course in statistical analysis including estimation, tests of significance, experimental design and analysis of variance, linear regression and correlation, nonparametric statistics, selected topics, applications, and use of statistical computer packages.
 A broad nontechnical survey designed primarily for non-math students who need to utilize the subject in their own fields.
 Not approved for major credit.
 This is the second course in a sequence of two: STAT 243Z and STAT 244 which must be taken in sequence.
 Prerequisite: STAT 243Z.